goforgery/forgery2-site/en/api.md

 ### req.Query

-This property is an object containing the first item of parsed query-string parameters.
+This property is a map containing the first item of parsed query-string parameters.

     // GET /search?q=ric+allinson
     req.Query["q"]